artikcloud/tutorial-android-OAuthStarterCode/README.md

-# tutorial-android-OAuthStarterCode
+# Android OAuth Starter Code

-quick start code for making OAuth2 API call to get a user token from ARTIK Cloud
+Quick start code for making OAuth API call to get a user token from ARTIK Cloud